Shteb/assault-rebake/README.md

   - Similar instructions will work for other non-Winrar compression programs
 ### Convention & Format
 All ids are being named as "npc-rebake_(DEFAULT_ID_HERE)".
 See existing rebakes for examples.
-All classes are being named "(DEFAULT_CLASS_NAME) [K]".
+All Classes are being named "(DEFAULT_CLASS_NAME) [K]".
 See existing rebakes for examples.
-Insert classes and their features into their respective
+Classes and features are organised by Class alphabetically, then by feature as they appear in the PDFs.

 ### When making changes
 - Bump version in manifest.
 Version incrementing follows [Major Release].[Class Added].[Fixes]